rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 #### What went well

 * No fear of open water.
-(Write about “one with the ocean”)
+This is something I’ve worked upon and now I do not dread or panic in the open water.
 * Solid Bike
 * Could maintain aero
 * Run form didn’t drop